-See our free vegetable, herb, and fruit growing guides for tips on planting, growing, and harvesting your favorite home crops.
+- See our free Growing Guides for all your popular vegetables, herbs, and fruit for tips on planting, growing, and harvesting your favorite home crops.

 - In May, enjoy new life by attracting hummingbirds and butterflies to your garden!
 See our lists of plants that attract hummingbirds and plants that attract butterflies.

 - Celebrate a new season of flowers by planting window boxes!